 When you do the hypothesis, you also try to score it.
 You can use the ICE scoring method.
 You score the “idea” on the parameters of

 Impact: how much impact do you think your solution is gonna have on the goal (reducing drop off)

 Confidence: How confident are you that the solution is gonna have the impact you just decided.
-So if you say you score a 5 on the impact, then you have to score how confident you are it will score 5.
+So if you say you score a 5 on the impact, then you have to score how confident you are that it will score 5.

 Step number 6

 You’re basically done.
-Collect all the hypothesis and scorings and put them in the right order.
+Collect all the hypotheses and scorings and put them in the right order.
 Then you have the hypothesis with the highest scoring on top and the once with the lowest in the bottom.
 So now you have both done a qualitative expert evaluation but based on boring quantitative user data.
 And we have also come up with solutions, not only find problems, which is often the case when looking at a GA funnel and doing an expert evaluation.
 All that in 2 hours and some time for preparation.
 And we have scored it all so it will be easier for the teams to plan into their backlog or your backlog.

 It takes some time to get into looking at GA funnels but when you get a hang on it, you want them on everything.
 The method is limited to the parts where you have a lot of interactions and a flow.
 Where you can’t have a funnel, do a lot of usability testing instead, it is always the most rewarding.